juavazquez/Web_ENFOCO/README.md

 # Web_ENFOCO

-Frontend of e-commerce web application
+Frontend of an e-commerce web application